Presenter: Donna MacGregor

 In her day job, she’s a lecturer at Queensland University of Technology (QUT) teaching anatomy and forensic anthropology, having previously worked for 10 years with the Queensland Police.

 Donna MacGregor has seen death.
 As a forensic anthropologist, police officer and Army reservist, she’s seen it all.
 The UQ alumnus studies skeletons.
 It can be shocking, sometimes chilling, but always fascinating.
-Donna will be our Guest Speaker at the May 2nd 2018 ANZFSS (Qld Branch) meeting.
+Donna will be our Guest Speaker at the May 10th 2018 ANZFSS (Qld Branch) general meeting.